bytecodealliance/wasmtime/cranelift/CONTRIBUTING.md

 missing or that don't make sense, or even that just don't work the way you expect them to, we're interested to hear about it!

-We have a [Cranelift chat on Gitter], and questions are also welcome as issues in the [Cranelift issue tracker].
+We have a [CraneStation chat on Gitter], and questions are also welcome as issues in the [Cranelift issue tracker].
 Some folks also hang out in the #cranelift IRC channel on [irc.mozilla.org].

-[Cranelift chat on Gitter]: https://gitter.im/CraneStation/Lobby
+[CraneStation chat on Gitter]: https://gitter.im/CraneStation/Lobby
 [Cranelift issue tracker]: https://github.com/CraneStation/cranelift/issues/new
 [irc.mozilla.org]: https://wiki.mozilla.org/IRC